paradise-fi/RoFI/doc/intro/compiling.rst

     $ source setup.sh Release

 This will setup your current shell for RoFI.
-If you want to change the configuration, simply invoke ``source setup.sh -f Debug`` to e.g., switch to a debug configuration.
+If you want to change the configuration, simply invoke ``source setup.sh Debug`` to e.g., switch to a debug configuration.
 Or invoke ``teardown`` to return your shell to original state.